AionSystem/SOVEREIGN-TRACE-PROTOCOL/PRINCIPLES.md

    own existence and actions without dependence on any platform or institution.

+**Legal basis:** Under GDPR Recital 49, processing for accountability purposes may be a legitimate interest.
+Under EU AI Act Article 62, providers of high‑risk AI systems shall have a post‑market monitoring system – public registries serve this purpose.

 The public interest basis is relevant to: (a) any GDPR legitimate interest assessment; (b) any First Amendment / Article 19 analysis;
 (c) any fair dealing / fair use analysis of third-party references